elbruno/CustomVisionAndAzureFunctions/README.md

 ## Azure Function

 Time to code!
-Let's create a new Azure Function Using [Visual Studio Code]() and the [Azure Functions for Python](https://aka.ms/azure-functions-python) extension.
+Let's create a new Azure Function Using [Visual Studio Code](https://code.visualstudio.com/) and the [Azure Functions for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-azurefunctions) extension.

 ### Changes to `__ init __.py`